Top Best Practices of Digital Marketing for Small Businesses

 1. What Are Your Business Goals?

-We think it is essential to start by analyzing your business goals regarding what you offer to your potential customers, regardless of the product or service.
+We think it is essential to start by analyzing your business goals.
+What do you offer your potential customers, regardless of the product or service?

-At this step, it is essential to consider your users’ experience to better answer their needs and wants.
+At this step, it is essential to consider your users’ experience to answer their needs and wants better.
 Creating a digital product or suite of services is worth nothing if people don’t need them.

 The golden rule is to start SMART.

-Save this guide, and once you have completed this first and essential step, we are here to advise you further.
+Please save this guide.
+Once you have completed this first and essential step, we are here to advise you further.

 2. Create a Well Optimized and Mobile Friendly Website

 Stay calm if you know little about SEO; we’ll discuss it in depth in the following chapters.
-Until then, work with a developer or UX designer to ensure a smooth user journey through well-thought-out architectural information, and place your keywords within the text of your website (titles, menus, microcopy, etc.).
+Until then, work with a developer or UX designer to ensure a smooth user journey through well-thought-out architectural information.
+Then, place your keywords within the text of your website (titles, menus, microcopy, etc.).

 Put yourself in your audience’s shoes and consider how they will navigate your website and how easily they will find information on it.
 Then, ensure your website is mobile-friendly, as 54% of all website traffic comes from mobile phones.